-The MSc in Climate Change at Maynooth University is offered by the Department of Geography to provide Graduates with the knowledge, skills and experience necessary to enable them to undertake analysis of both global and Irish related climate change science, impacts and policies.
-The MSc was first offered in 2008-09 in response to the need for trained graduates in meeting the challenges posed by climate change, and is the only course of its type offered in Ireland.
+The MSc in Climate Change at Maynooth University is offered by the Department of Geography to provide graduates with the knowledge, skills and experience necessary to enable them to undertake analysis of both global and Irish related climate change science, impacts and policies.
+The MSc was first offered in 2008-09 in response to the need for trained graduates in meeting the challenges posed by climate change.

-The MSc in Climate Change is a full-time postgraduate programme running from the commencement of the first semester to the submission of a research thesis (deadline end of July).
+The MSc in Climate Change is a full-time postgraduate programme running from the commencement of the first semester to the submission of a research thesis (deadline end of

+July).
 The modules offered are wide ranging and designed to impart a breadth of skills that will be of use in succeeding years, and to nurture independent and critical thinking on climate change issues.
 This handbook is intended to be the first point of reference for module overviews and assessment or for any queries that you have about the course.
-If you cannot find answers to any question you may have please get in contact with the course directors (Conor Murphy and Lisa Orme).
+If you cannot find answers to any question you may have please get in contact with the course director (Conor Murphy).
 Students are encouraged to actively participate in all lectures, practicals and seminars and to fulfill the requirements of the various components of the course.
 Since this is a postgraduate course, a high level of performance and contribution is expected from each participant.